 Australia’s most trusted tyre brand, together with their nation-wide network of Bridgestone retail stores, renewed their commitment to people with blood cancer by signing a three-year extension in September 2019.
 The declaration coincides with the launch of a new way for motorists to show their support for the organisation.

 “We wanted to be able to support the Leukaemia Foundation in new ways into the future, and through the sale of our popular Turanza Serenity Plus tyre, Australian motorists can also show their support for the charity all year round simply through their tyre choice,” said Stephen Roche, Bridgestone Australia Managing Director..

 Bridgestone’s global commitment to corporate social responsibility, known as ‘Our Way to Serve’, is built around three priority areas: supporting people, enhancing mobility and environmental stewardship.

 “Our commitment to the Leukaemia Foundation is very much about supporting the community, and for people living with blood cancer, assisting their mobility through the provision of transport services to treatment,” Mr Roche added.

 Under the new partnership structure, participating Bridgestone Select and Bridgestone Service Centres will donate $2 for every Turanza Serenity Plus tyre sold.
-Funds raised through the tyres’ sales will go directly to the provision of transport services as well as research towards finding a cure and providing accommodation for the 110,000 Australians living with a blood cancer.
+Funds raised through the tyres’ sales will go directly to the provision of transport services as well as research towards finding a cure and providing accommodation for the more than 135,000 Australians living with a blood cancer.

 Meet the Nield family